 We know that this traditional system of schooling can work well for some and is okay for many but can seriously damage others.
 Over the past few years I have been on a mission to find the ultimate student centred schools with user friendly classroom design.
 It all began with a bit of research for a Master Plan for my own childrens’ school.
 Through my quest I have visited many innovative schools, both independent and government run schools.
-As a teacher and a parent, I know that the school is very much at the mercy of it’s principal.
-It really is the luck of the draw, but when you have a principal who listens to the students and school community wonderful things can happen.
+When you have a principal who listens to the students, parents, teachers and school community; wonderful things can happen.

 I recently visited a school with just such a principal.
 Wooranna Park Primary School lies within a low socio-economic area of Dandenong, Victoria.
 Principal Ray Trotter and his staff began their journey of systemic change back in 1997.
 Wooranna Park’s underlying philosophy was the catalyst for the remarkable changes in their classroom designs.
 Ray believes that children are born with a hunger to learn; that a child’s mind is not a vessel to be filled, but a fire to be ignited.
 He also believes that, after parents and teachers, the classroom is the third teacher.